servalproject/serval-tools/doc/sp-openwrt-release.md

     ...
     $

+For example:

+    $ sp-openwrt-release --push --commit development ~/src/serval-dna=devlopment
+    ...
+    $

 As the logged output will show, this will perform the following operations:

  1. checks that REV names a valid revision that has already been [pushed][Git push] to GitHub,

  2. [fetches][Git fetch] the [Serval OpenWRT feed][] repository then [checks out][Git checkout] the FEEDBRANCH branch and [fast forwards][Git merge] the